kahypar/mt-kahypar/README.md

 3. Run cmake: `cmake .. -DCMAKE_BUILD_TYPE=RELEASE`
 4. Run make: `make KaHyPar`

 The binary will be located in `build/mt-kahypar/application/`.
 Per default, MT-KaHyPar uses 32-bit vertex and hyperedge IDs.
-If you want to partition hypergraphs with more than 4.294.967.295 vertices or hyperedges, you have to add option `-DKAHYPAR_USE_64_BIT_IDS=ON` to the `cmake` build command.
+If you want to partition hypergraphs with more than 4.294.967.295 vertices or hyperedges, add option `-DKAHYPAR_USE_64_BIT_IDS=ON` to the `cmake` build command.

 Running MT-KaHyPar
 -----------